On Motion Blur and Deblurring in Visual Place Recognition

-The integral is replaced by a sum of $n$ virtual sharp images indicated with $\mathbf{I_i}(x)$. \eq{eq:image_formation_discrete} is then parameterized as follows to build multiple blurring intensities:
+The integral is replaced by a sum of $n$ sharp frames indicated with $\mathbf{I_i}(x)$. \eq{eq:image_formation_discrete} is then parameterized as follows to build multiple blurring intensities:

-$\mathbf{B_j^L}$ is the blurred image resulting from the average of $L$ sharp frames starting from the $j^{th}$ one of the source video.
-The blur intensity increases with the number of sharp frames used.
-Hence, the symbol $L$ is used to indicate the amount of motion blur of an image in the rest of the paper, and $L = 1$ corresponds to a sharp image by convention.
-The motion blur generation described by \eq{eq:image_formation_syntetic} is illustrated in \fig{fig:Methods}, along with sample images at several blur levels.
-The color code used in the figure serves only as a visual guide to highlight the sharp frames that contribute to generating a blurred image.
+$\mathbf{B_j^L}$ is the blurred image from averaging $L$ sharp frames starting at frame $j$ of the source video, with increasing blur intensity as $L$ increases.
+We use $L$ in the remainder of the paper to indicate the amount of motion blur of an image, with $L = 1$ corresponding to a sharp image. \fig{fig:Methods} illustrates the synthetic blur generation process from \eq{eq:image_formation_syntetic} with sample images at several blur levels; the colour code used serves only to highlight the contributing sharp frames.

-The motion embedding can be appreciated in the sample images in \fig{fig:samples}, where parts of the blurred image remain relatively sharp, depending on the direction of movement.
-It is worth noting that $L$ is related to the exposure time of the image formation model (\eq{eq:image_formation}) through the frame rate of the source video ($V_{FPS}$):
+Sample images with motion embedding are shown in \fig{fig:samples}, where some areas remain relatively sharp depending on movement direction.
+Note that $L$ relates to the exposure time in \eq{eq:image_formation} via the source video frame rate ($V_{fps}$).

-Therefore, using a source video with a high frame rate enables fine-grain control over the amount of synthetic motion blur.
-Driven by this consideration, the raw data to build the proposed dataset are videos captured with a GoPro 11 black at the highest possible frame rate of 240 fps.